International Study Center

 Spring 2022 Dates

-If you begin your studies with us online, we know you will also be getting ready to join us in Waco in-person in the future.
+We are ready for you to join us in-person in Waco.
 Your safety and academic progress are our priorities throughout the current global situation – we are here to help.

 You will need the following resources to support your virtual learning.